voxel51/fiftyone-plugins/README.md

 There are a few ways to use this repository.

 1. Clone and run the plugins.
-2. As a starter sekelton for building your own plugin.
+2. As a starter skeleton for building your own plugin.
 3. As a contributor to a Voxel51 external plugin.
 Note: contributions can be made to core plugins [here](https://github.com/voxel51/fiftyone/tree/develop/app).

 **Prerequisites**